Father absence: Sex differences

-There is mixed empirical evidence on the relative impact of a father's absence on the development of male and female offspring.
-A recent study in rural Ethiopia, where a father's absence could mean a significant decrease in household income, revealed a considerable difference between the well-being of male and female offspring.
-In particular, the author found that a male infant's risk of dying per month was doubled if the biological father was absent – a 30% greater risk than that for females.
-For female infants, father absence (as opposed to presence) was associated with a lower risk of dying, as well as higher nutritional status.
-That is to say, father absence was only a statistical predictor of infant death only for male infants.
-Such a sex difference has been observed despite a strong cultural preference for sons in the area.
-On the other hand, in developed countries such as the United Kingdom, where father absence may not inflict as much harm on the family's income, the effects of father absence are not noticeably different between the sexes of their offspring.
-This suggests that other factors, such as household income and cultural norms, are significant in the well-being and development of a child.
+There is mixed empirical evidence on the relative impact of a father's absence on his offspring's development.
+A 2008 study in rural Ethiopia, where a father's absence could mean a significant decrease in household income, revealed a considerable difference between the well-being of male and female offspring.
+In particular, it found that a male infant's risk of dying per month doubled if his biological father was absent, a 30% greater risk than that for girls.
+For female infants, father absence (as opposed to presence) was associated with a lower risk of dying and better nutrition.
+Father absence was a statistical predictor of infant death only for male infants.
+This difference was observed despite a strong cultural preference for sons in the area.
+On the other hand, in developed countries such as the United Kingdom, where father absence may affect family income as much, the effects of father absence are not noticeably different on sons versus daughters.
+This suggests that other factors, such as household income and cultural norms, are significant in children's well-being and development.

 Psychological impact on men

-When a young man matures without his biological male role model, this can result in violent reactions to stress and emotions, resistance and hate towards authority, aggression, early rates of sexual encounters, transferences of the mother's negative talk about the father, and pressured ideologies to become the breadwinner.
+When a young man matures without his biological male role model, this can result in violent reactions to stress and emotions, resistance to and hatred of authority, aggression, earlier sexual encounters, transference of the mother's negative talk about the father, and pressure to become a breadwinner.

 Psychological impact on women

-Commonly agreed across authors within the literature on Fatherhood is the idea that "[a] girl's relationship with her father serves as the model for all her relationships with men in her life, romantic and otherwise".
+Commonly agreed across authors within the literature on fatherhood is the idea that a "girl's relationship with her father serves as the model for all her relationships with men in her life, romantic and otherwise".
 Many studies conducted produce the same result: that the absence of a father in a daughter's life can lead to increased promiscuity and sexualized activity.
-Ellis conducted one such study et al., "Does Father Absence Place Daughters at Special Risk for Early Sexual Activity and Teenage Pregnancy?"
-Ellis provides a greater focus on the timing of the father's absence in their daughter's life but still the results of promiscuity prove contingent on the father being present.
-From here, researchers have identified a commonality of 5 factors that work to explain how fatherlessness affects development in women, psychologically.
+Ellis et al. conducted one such study, "Does Father Absence Place Daughters at Special Risk for Early Sexual Activity and Teenage Pregnancy?"
+Ellis focuses more on the timing of the father's absence in his daughter's life, but promiscuity still proves contingent on the father's absence.
+Researchers have identified five factors that explain how fatherlessness affects women's psychological development.